Lil-lankan/Lil-lankan/README.md

 - 👋 Hi, I’m @Lil-lankan
 - 👀 I’m interested in cs, math, logic, and other sciences
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Roblox games, any other games, discord bots,
+- 💞️ I’m looking to collaborate on video games, discord/telegram bots, and any other projects
-- 📫 How to reach me: Discord: Staj#3404
+- 📫 How to reach me: Discord: Staj, Email: lsenjay@outlook.com

 <!---
 Lil-lankan/Lil-lankan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.